lockss/lockss-rtd-manual/docs/index.rst

    Upgrade
    -------

+   ..
+COMMENT PREVIOUSVERSION

    See :doc:`/upgrading/index` for upgrade instructions from 2.0-alpha5.

    ---------------------
    Questions and Answers
    ---------------------

+   ..
+COMMENT LATESTVERSION

    I have an existing classic LOCKSS system (version 1.x).
-Can I upgrade to LOCKSS 2.0-beta1?
+Can I upgrade to LOCKSS 2.0-alpha6?
       FIXME

+      ..
+COMMENT LATESTVERSION

-      The LOCKSS 2.0-beta1 release is a technology preview which we are excited to share with the community for testing purposes.
-It is not yet possible to convert from a classic LOCKSS system (e.g. version 1.75.8) to a LOCKSS 2.0 system for production purposes.
+      The LOCKSS 2.0-alpha6 release is a technology preview which we are excited to share with the community for testing purposes.
+It is not yet possible to convert from a classic LOCKSS system (e.g. version 1.75.8) to a LOCKSS 2.0 system for *production* purposes.

-      However, an upcoming version of the classic LOCKSS system will contain an experimental tool to test the migration of select archival units (AUs) from a production 1.x system to a test 2.x system.
+      However, version 1.76 of the classic LOCKSS system contains a prototype tool to test the migration of archival units (AUs) from a production 1.x system to a *test* 2.x system, for *testing* purposes.

+      ..
+COMMENT LATESTVERSION

-      To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-beta1 release on a test machine and :ref:`providing us with your feedback <Contact Us>`.
+      To help us advance toward the final LOCKSS 2.0 release, please consider installing and running the LOCKSS 2.0-alpha6 release on a test machine and :ref:`providing us with your feedback <Contact Us>`.

+   ..
+COMMENT PREVIOUSVERSION

+   ..
+COMMENT LATESTVERSION

    I have a LOCKSS system running 2.0-alpha5.
-Can I upgrade to LOCKSS 2.0-beta1?
+Can I upgrade to LOCKSS 2.0-alpha6?
       Yes.
-You are welcome to wipe your testing data from LOCKSS 2.0-alpha5 and start from scratch, but there is an :ref:`upgrade path <Upgrade>` from LOCKSS 2.0-alpha5.
+You are welcome to wipe your testing data from LOCKSS 2.0-alpha6 and start from scratch, but there is an :ref:`upgrade path <Upgrade>` from LOCKSS 2.0-alpha5.

    Can I use my own PostgreSQL database?
 Can I use my own Solr database?
       Yes, you can configure the system to use your institution's Postgres database and/or Solr database -- or you can simply let system run included ones locally.